univec-ai/postvec/web/docs/guides/bridge.md

  ORDER BY model_type, name;
 ```

-`refresh_models()` is administrative and is not executable by PUBLIC without
-an explicit grant.
+`refresh_models()` is administrative and is not executable by PUBLIC without an explicit grant.

 ## Latency and timeouts

-Bridge search is one database-to-engine RPC, but two inference stages run
-inside the engine.
-The embedder, converter, and bridge executor should remain
-warm. `postvec.query_timeout_ms` should reflect measured bridge latency rather
+Bridge search is one database-to-engine RPC, but two inference stages run inside the engine.
+The embedder, converter and bridge executor should remain warm. `postvec.query_timeout_ms` should reflect measured bridge latency.
-than direct embedding latency alone.

 FTS degradation can be disabled during timeout diagnosis.
-Warnings and returned
-rank columns also indicate whether the semantic leg ran.
+Warnings and returned rank columns also indicate whether the semantic leg ran.

 ## Migration after bridge adoption